 • PowerPoint Templates for all chapters (these templates are outlines to assist you with your lectures)

-• Suggested responses to questions in the textbook are being developed and will be made available during 2020
+• Suggested answers to questions in the textbook

 • Jpegs of all figures and tables